mlsamuelson/asu_userpicker/README.txt

 DESCRIPTION
 --------------------------
-Provides a custom user field widget for picking users in Drupal and ASU LDAP, and creating those not yet in Drupal.
+Provides a custom user field widget for picking users in Drupal and ASU Solr, and creating those not yet in Drupal.

 INSTALLATION